Running a Charitable Company

 - Any former name(s)

 - Usual home address.
-Since 1 October 2009 directors can use service addresses instead of their home address, but a separate register of directors’ residential addresses will still have to be kept by the company (not open to the public)
+Since 1 October 2009 directors can use service addresses instead of their home address, but a separate register of directors’ residential addresses will still have to be kept by the company (not open to the public).
+Directors can apply to Companies House to remove their residential address from the public record, eg, from the incorporation form.

 - Nationality, date of birth, occupation